the1lab/1lab/src/1Lab/Univalence.lagda.md

 [RedPRL school]: https://redprl.org/

-In CCHM [-@CCHM] --- and therefore Cubical Agda --- a different approach is taken, which combines proving univalence with defining a fibrancy structure for the universe.
+In CCHM [-@CCHM] --- and therefore Mikan --- a different approach is taken, which combines proving univalence with defining a fibrancy structure for the universe.
 The core idea is to define a new type former, `Glue`{.Agda}, which "glues" a [[partial type|partial cube]], along an equivalence, to a total type.